yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

   $ inet_fingerprinttest -m RenamingParameter
   . -f omnetpp.ini -c Ethernet -r 0  ... : FAILED

 To correct the model, the renaming needs to be followed everywhere.
-When we rename the ``forwarding`` parameter in :ned:`NetworkLayerNodeBase` to ``unicastForwarding``, the fingerprints pass:
+When we change the deep parameter assignment of the ``forwarding`` parameter in :ned:`NetworkLayerNodeBase` to ``unicastForwarding``, the fingerprint tests pass:

+..
 When we rewrite the parameter nesting? in networklayernodebase...

+.. **TODO**

 .. literalinclude:: ../NetworkLayerNodeBase.ned.forwarding
    :diff: ../NetworkLayerNodeBase.ned.orig